Getting Around Uganda

 You can take a variety of boat trips from Paraa to the base of Murchison Falls, and kayak and raft at Bujagali Falls near Jinja.

 Passenger boats can be overloaded in Uganda.
 There have been several accidents, usually during the rainy season, which can bring storms and high winds.
-Always makes sure boats have life jackets before you set off.
+Always make sure boats have life jackets before you set off.